jmohler1970/DB_Compression/README.md

 ## Approach C

 Let's go back to A and do some cleanup.
 First off my data is too long.
 I don't really need IP.
 I just need to know how many unique IPs there are.
-So let's just save a `CHECKSUM` of that.
+So let's just save a `hash()` of that.

 `User_Agent` can be very long.
 I have heard up to 16k.
 I don't want to save all that.
 I am just going to cut it off at 255 characters.